Phool Muhammad Khan

 Rana Phool Muhammad Khan (Late) was a Pakistani politician belonging to a Rajput family.
 He was a member of the Provincial Assembly of the Punjab (MPA), representing Phoolnagar in 1970 and 1977.
-He has also served as a provincial minister of Punjab for more than one tenure in 1985 and 1990.
-He has also served as Caretaker Chief Minister of Punjab.
+He also twice served as a provincial minister of Punjab, in 1985 and 1990.
+He never served as caretaker chief minister of Punjab.

 Town renamed

-The town of Bhai Pheru was renamed Phool Nagar in the honour of Phool Khan.
+The town of Bhai Pheru was renamed Phool Nagar after Rana Phool.